savonet/book/introduction.md

 Based on this observation, we decided to come up with a new _programming language_, our beloved _Liquidsoap_, which would allow for describing how to generate audio streams.
-The generation of the stream does not need follow a particular pattern here, it is instead implemented by the user in a script, which combines the various building blocks of the language in an arbitrary way: the possibilities are thus virtually unlimited.
+The generation of the stream does not need to follow a particular pattern here, it is instead implemented by the user in a script, which combines the various building blocks of the language in an arbitrary way: the possibilities are thus virtually unlimited.
 It does not impose a rigid